arianvp/server-optimised-nixos/README.md

 It is an opinionated, server-first distribution.

+Note that most of the listed features are currently vaporware

 ## Features
 * Automatic updates
 * Bring your own pkgs.
 Meaning no more `blah.package` setting in modules.
 Modules are purely config, not an override for packages.